armbian/documentation/docs/User-Guide_Armbian-Software/Downloaders.md

 ***

 ## Deluge remove
-This operation will remove Deluge BitTorrent server
+This operation will remove Deluge BitTorrent client

 **Command:**
 ~~~